blueteamer/blog/content/articles/2024-03-know-your-enemy-midnight-blizzard/index.md

 ## Known malware and vulnerabilities

 Midnight Blizzard is known for using the following malware, tools and vulnerabilities to gain access to the victim's environment.
+This list is by far not complete.

 ### Malware
 - BoomBox - A malicious downloader